5T33Z0/Clover-Crate/Boot/README.md

 **NOTE**: As of r5140.1 "Apple" and "Alternate" don't show a progress bar.
 Feels like these are just a wallpaper covering the bootscreen.

 ## Debug
-If set to `true`, a log will be created on next boot.
-This will seriously slow down the boot time but allows you figure out what the problem was because each step will be accompanied by writing a debug.log to disk/flash drive.
-The boot time is about 10 minutes just to get into the GUI.
-But if everything hangs, you can press Reset, and then look for the file `/EFI/CLOVER/misc/debug.log`, which collectively records all logs for all loads, as long as this parameter is set.
+If set to `true`, a debug log will be created on next boot.
+This will slow down the boot time significantly (up to 10 minutes) but allows you figure out what the problem is since each step will be documenbte by writing a `debug.log` to disk/flash drive which will be saved line for line.
+So even if the system hangs and you have to perform a hard reset, you won't use the log.
+It will be located under `/EFI/CLOVER/misc/debug.log` and collectively records all logs for all boots, as long as the `Debug` feature is enabled.

+### Enabling the Preeboot.log
+Alternatively, you could use the the `preboot.log` instead which is not as in-depth but still very useful for identifying configuration issues and hardware conflicts.
+To enable it, press the `F2` key in the Clover Boot Menu GUI.
+The `preboot.log` will be saved in under `EFI/CLOVER/misc/`.
+However, the file's log entries end once macOS takes over control of the system.
+But it is still a useful resource for resolving issues that occur prior to macOS being started – and it's way faster than using the `Debug` option.

 ## Default Boot Volume
 Default Boot Volume is used to specify which entry is the default boot entry in the Clover GUI.
 It can be set to: